fongc123/notes/Image Processing/Image Segmentation.md

 # Region Segmentation
 In <span style = "color:lightblue">region segmentation</span>, the image is segmented into sub-regions with various methods.

+[[Clustering#$k$-Means|K-means clustering]] can also be used as a segmentation technique, where the similarities between pixels are assessed.

 ## Region Growing
 Segmentation by <span style = "color:lightblue">region growing</span> forms larger regions from pixels or sub-regions based on a pre-defined criterion for growth.